cmusv/pysheetgrader-core/README.md

 ### 2. Compiling PySheetGrader

-Right after setting up the workspace, we need to execute `./vocareum_scripts/teacher/package.sh`.
+Right after setting up the workspace, we need to execute `./vocareum_scripts/teacher/package_for_students.sh`.
 This script will create an installable *.whl file in the `pysheetgrader-vocareum` folder.
 The script already handles the step for stripping source code from the binary for security measures.
+It will also copy the necessary files to the public folder.